MFlowCode/MFC/README.md

 On some computer clusters, MFC might select the wrong MPI program to execute your application because it uses a general heuristic for selection.
-Notably, `srun` is known to fail on some SLURM in GPU mode, whereas `mpirun` functions properly.
+Notably, `srun` is known to fail on some SLURM systems in GPU mode, whereas `mpirun` functions properly.
 To override and manually specify which MPI program you wish to run your application with, please use the `-b <program name>` option (i.e `--binary`).

-**Disclaimer**: IBM's Jsrun on LSF-managed computers does use the traditional node-based approach to allocate resources.
+**Disclaimer**: IBM's JSRUN on LSF-managed computers does use the traditional node-based approach to allocate resources.
 Therefore, the MFC constructs equivalent resource-sets in task and GPU count.

 ### Example Runs